 Support the mission to cure ALS

 The ultimate goal of the Augie's Quest Challenge is to raise $500k for ALS research.
-By getting involved, your club can make a difference in the lives of people like Augie Nieto, founder of Life Fitness, who lives with ALS.
+By getting involved, your club or studio can make a difference in the lives of people like Augie Nieto, founder of Life Fitness, who lives with ALS.

 The challenge runs May 1st - June 18th.
 You have all of April to promote the challenge.
 Promotion is a key component to this fundraiser’s success.

 Earn MEPs to win raffle tickets from May 1st - June 18th!
-The first raffle ticket will be awarded once a member hits 1,501 MEPs.
+The first raffle ticket will be awarded once a customer hits 1,501 MEPs.
 An extra ticket will be awarded for every 100 MEPs earned after 1,501, up to 5,000 MEPs.

 Ready to make an impact?